Gluing support $\tau$-tilting modules via symmetric ladders of height 2: Introduction

 \section{Introduction}

-In representation theory of a finite-dimensional algebra, the notion of tilting modules is fundamental which aims at comparing the representation theory of an algebra with that of the endomorphism algebra of a tilting module over that algebra.
+In representation theory of finite-dimensional algebras, the notion of tilting modules is a fundamental tool that aims at comparing the representation theory of an algebra with that of the endomorphism algebra of a tilting module over that algebra.
 Also tilting theory is a rich source of derived equivalences.
 As a generalization of tilting modules, Adachi-Iyama-Reiten introduced the notion of support $\tau$-tilting modules by using the Auslander-Reiten translation $\tau$ which completes tilting theory from the viewpoint of mutation [AIR].

 Adachi-Iyama-Reiten established in [AIR] a bijection between functorially finite torsion classes and support $\tau$-tilting modules.
 This bijection will be central in our approach.
 Recently, Asai investigated semibricks from the point of view of $\tau$-tilting theory and showed that left finite semibricks also correspond bijectively to functorially finite torsion classes and support $\tau$-tilting modules [As].
 Moreover, support $\tau$-tilting modules also have close relation to some other important notions, such as silting complexes, cluster-tilting objects, wide subcategories and maximal green sequences, see [As, AIR, BST, DIJ, DIRRT].
 Support $\tau$-tilting modules play, thus, a very important role.